 Hello.
 Welcome to Japan!
 (My Profile)

-I am Toru, an English-speaking guide for international tourists to Japan.
-Since 2017, the Japan Travel Agent of the Ministry of Land, Infrastructure, Transportation and Tourism of Japan has certified my license for the National Guide (English-speaking, Certification EN-02296).
-Currently, I am guiding tourists, mainly on weekends, in the Tokyo area, including Yokohama, Kamakura, and Hakone in Kanagawa prefecture.
+I am Toru, an English-speaking guide for international tourists visiting Japan.
+Since 2017, the Japan Tourism Agency has certified me as a national guide (English-speaking, Certification EN-02296).
+Currently, I guide tourists primarily on weekends in the Tokyo area, including Yokohama, Kamakura, and Hakone in Kanagawa Prefecture.
+I have actively organized private tours for visitors from abroad and introduced them to our culture and traditions since the end of the COVID-19 pandemic.

 Since you have visited my blog, you must be interested in a trip to Japan.
-Likewise, I am also a frequent traveler, visiting more than 20 countries and many domestic tourist destinations.
-So far, I have lived in nine Japanese cities, such as Tokyo, Sapporo, Kokura, Sendai, Osaka, and Imabari (my hometown), as well as two overseas cities, Singapore (Southeast Asia) and Bristol (UK).
-Throughout my life in many places where I have resided with various local heritages, I have grown to love eating local foods and have enjoyed immersing myself in something native to the local cultures and traditions.
-I also always rejoice in talking with people worldwide, which inspires me to learn more about the diversity of cultures, traditions, and customs.
+Likewise, I am also a frequent traveler, having visited more than 20 countries and many domestic tourist destinations.
+So far, I have lived in nine Japanese cities, including Tokyo, Yokohama, Sapporo, Kokura, Sendai, Osaka, and Imabari (my hometown), as well as two overseas cities, Singapore (Southeast Asia) and Bristol (UK).
+Throughout my life in various places with diverse local heritages, I have come to enjoy immersing myself in aspects native to the local cultures and traditions, especially loving to eat local foods.
+I also always rejoice in talking with people from around the world, which inspires me to learn more about the diversity of cultures, traditions, and customs.

-I am a history buff who likes reading samurai stories and visiting historical and monumental places where I can imagine how people lived and acted then.
-Nobody can stop me from talking about how Edo City, former Tokyo, was constructed because I worked as a cement & concrete engineer for over twenty years.
-Edo was a well-designed city, and samurai lords and their bureaucrats poured in many then-innovative ideas and tremendous efforts.
-Oh, I cannot wait to talk about samurai with you!
+I am a history buff who enjoys reading samurai stories and visiting historical and monumental places where I can imagine how people lived and acted back then.
+Nobody can stop me from discussing the construction of Edo City, formerly known as Tokyo, because I worked as a cement and concrete engineer for over twenty years.
+Edo was a well-designed city, and samurai lords, along with their bureaucrats, contributed many innovative ideas and tremendous efforts.
+Oh, I can’t wait to talk about samurai with you!

 As I told you, I am a local food enthusiast.
 So, I would be delighted to take you to Tsukiji Market and Food Street or Ameyoko Arcade, where you can taste delicious typical Japanese street foods.
 I can take you to excellent bars serving fruitful Japanese sake (white-wine-looking liquor brewed from rice) or local pubs called Izakaya, which serve unique Japanese alcoholic beverages you might have never tried.